CiscoDevNet/terraform-provider-catalystcenter/docs/resources/anycast_gateway.md

 ### Required

+- `auto_generate_vlan_name` (Boolean) This field cannot be true when vlanName is provided. the vlanName will be generated as ipPoolGroupV4Cidr-virtualNetworkName for non-critical VLANs. for critical VLANs with DATA trafficType, vlanName will be CRITICAL_VLAN. for critical VLANs with VOICE trafficType, vlanName will be VOICE_VLAN
 - `fabric_id` (String) ID of the fabric to contain this anycast gateway
 - `ip_pool_name` (String) Name of the IP pool associated with the anycast gateway
 - `traffic_type` (String) The type of traffic the anycast gateway serves
   - Choices: `DATA`, `VOICE`
 - `virtual_network_name` (String) Name of the layer 3 virtual network associated with the anycast gateway. the virtual network must have already been added to the site before creating an anycast gateway with it
-- `vlan_name` (String) Name of the VLAN of the anycast gateway

 ### Optional

-- `auto_generate_vlan_name` (Boolean) This field cannot be true when vlanName is provided. the vlanName will be generated as ipPoolGroupV4Cidr-virtualNetworkName for non-critical VLANs. for critical VLANs with DATA trafficType, vlanName will be CRITICAL_VLAN. for critical VLANs with VOICE trafficType, vlanName will be VOICE_VLAN
 - `critical_pool` (Boolean) Enable/disable critical VLAN. if true, autoGenerateVlanName must also be true. (isCriticalPool is not applicable to INFRA_VN)
 - `intra_subnet_routing_enabled` (Boolean) Enable/disable Intra-Subnet Routing (not applicable to INFRA_VN)
 - `ip_directed_broadcast` (Boolean) Enable/disable IP-directed broadcast (not applicable to INFRA_VN)